-In placebo-controlled trials, raloxifene (RR 0.61; 95 percent CI 0.53 to 0.73; 2 trials) reduced vertebral fractures; tamoxifen reduced nonvertebral fractures in the NSABP P-1 trial (RR 0.66; 95 percent CI 0.45 to 0.98); while the aromatase inhibitors had no effect on fractures.
+In placebo-controlled trials, raloxifene (RR 0.61; 95% CI, 0.53 to 0.73; 2 trials) reduced vertebral fractures; tamoxifen reduced nonvertebral fractures in the NSABP P-1 trial (RR 0.66; 95% CI, 0.45 to 0.98); while the aromatase inhibitors had no effect on fractures.
 Tamoxifen and raloxifene had similar effects on fractures at multiple vertebral and nonvertebral sites in the STAR head-to-head trial.

-In placebo-controlled trials, tamoxifen (RR 1.93; 95 percent CI 1.33 to 2.68; 4 trials) and raloxifene (RR 1.56; 95 percent CI 1.11 to 2.60; 2 trials) increased thromboembolic events while aromatase inhibitors did not.
-Raloxifene caused fewer thromboembolic events (RR 0.75; 95 percent CI 0.60 to 0.93) than tamoxifen in the STAR head-to-head trial.
+In placebo-controlled trials, tamoxifen (RR 1.93; 95% CI, 1.33 to 2.68; 4 trials) and raloxifene (RR 1.56; 95% CI, 1.11 to 2.60; 2 trials) increased thromboembolic events while aromatase inhibitors did not.
+Raloxifene caused fewer thromboembolic events (RR 0.75; 95% CI, 0.60 to 0.93) than tamoxifen in the STAR head-to-head trial.
 Tamoxifen, raloxifene, and aromatase inhibitors did not increase risk for coronary heart disease events or strokes.

-Tamoxifen increased endometrial cancer compared with placebo (RR 2.25; 95 percent CI 1.17 to 4.41; 3 trials), while endometrial cancer were not increased with raloxifene and aromatase inhibitors.
-In the STAR head-to-head trial, raloxifene caused fewer cases of endometrial cancer (RR 0.55; 95 percent CI 0.36 to 0.83) and endometrial hyperplasia (RR 0.19; 95 percent CI 0.12 to 0.29), and fewer hysterectomies (RR 0.45; 95 percent CI 0.37 to 0.54) than tamoxifen.
-Tamoxifen increased cataracts (RR 1.22; 95 percent CI 1.08 to 1.48; 3 trials) and cataract surgery compared with placebo, while raloxifene and aromatase inhibitors did not.
-Risks for thromboembolic events and endometrial cancer with tamoxifen were higher for older compared with younger women (<50 or $\ge$ 50 years) and returned to normal after discontinuation.
-All medications caused nuisance effects that impact quality of life and could lead to discontinuation, $^{94,138}$ such as vasomotor or musculoskeletal symptoms, that varied by medication.
+Tamoxifen increased endometrial cancer compared with placebo (RR 2.25; 95% CI, 1.17 to 4.41; 3 trials), while endometrial cancer was not increased with raloxifene and aromatase inhibitors.
+In the STAR head-to-head trial, raloxifene caused fewer cases of endometrial cancer (RR 0.55; 95% CI, 0.36 to 0.83) and endometrial hyperplasia (RR 0.19; 95% CI, 0.12 to 0.29), and fewer hysterectomies (RR 0.45; 95% CI, 0.37 to 0.54) than tamoxifen.
+Tamoxifen increased cataracts (RR 1.22; 95% CI, 1.08 to 1.48; 3 trials) and cataract surgery compared with placebo, while raloxifene and aromatase inhibitors did not.
+Risks for thromboembolic events and endometrial cancer with tamoxifen were higher for older compared with younger women (<50 or $\geq$ 50 years) and returned to normal after discontinuation, such as vasomotor or musculoskeletal symptoms, that varied by medication.
 Symptoms such as arthralgia often occurred at high rates in both treatment and placebo groups.

-Risks for invasive cancer were reduced in all population subgroups evaluated based on menopausal status (pre and postmenopausal); family history of breast cancer; BMI categories; modified Gail model risk categories; and age at menarche, parity, or age at first live birth.
+Risks for invasive cancer were generally reduced in all population subgroups evaluated based on menopausal status (pre and postmenopausal); family history of breast cancer; BMI categories; modified Gail model risk categories; and age at menarche, parity, or age at first live birth although this varied across trials.
 Tamoxifen and anastrozole had more effects on women with previous breast lesions (LCIS, ADH, or ALH).
 Trials were not designed for subgroup comparisons and analysis of differences may be underpowered.